 There are four main groups of parasites common in puppies that require a deworming schedule: roundworms, tapeworms, hookworms, and whipworms.

-Roundworms grow between 4- to 6-inches and can be transferred transplacentally, i.e. through the mother's placenta before birth.
+Roundworms grow between 4 to 6 inches and can be transferred transplacentally, i.e., through the mother's placenta before birth.
 Puppies can also get roundworm while nursing from eggs that are present in the mother's breast milk.
-Without treatment, one of the most common consequence of roundworm in puppies is stunted growth with possible transmission to human hosts.
+Without treatment, one of the most common consequences of roundworm in puppies is stunted growth with possible transmission to human hosts.

 While they can be very detrimental to your puppy's growth and nutritional intake, they pose little risk to adult dogs.
 However, a severe tapeworm infection can be passed onto humans, so be sure to act quickly if you notice worms that look like long, flat pieces of tape.